gabrielbaltazar/m4d/Docs/M4D_ARCHITECTURE.md

 ### Migration History ###

-The migration history manager (IMigrationsHistory) is the interface responsible for managing all the features of the migration history recording.
+The migration history facade (IMigrationsHistory) is the interface responsible for managing all the features of the migration history recording.

 Through it, it is possible to: